Silvmike/clusterize/README.md

 **NOTE:** It actually means that if one of your nodes fails before new version of your application is deployed to all of instances, there is a chance that this new session being replicated to failover node, will cause crashes and undesirable behaviours.

+#### 2. Static membership is also allowed

+* For more information see [this](https://tomcat.apache.org/tomcat-7.0-doc/config/cluster-interceptor.html#Static_Membership).
+Configuration example can be found [here](https://github.com/Silvmike/clusterize/tree/replication-delta-static)

+* Multicast messaging isn't required for SimpleTcpCluster:

+  - Multicast isn't used when replicating sessions.
+It is used only for dynamic membership.
+For more information see [this](https://tomcat.apache.org/tomcat-7.0-doc/tribes/introduction.html#Feature%20Overview)
+  - BTW, it is possible to use multicast for [messaging](https://tomcat.apache.org/tomcat-7.0-doc/api/org/apache/catalina/tribes/Channel.html#SEND_OPTIONS_MULTICAST)